• Skip to primary navigation

 Eurasian Food ~ Cabbage Rolls

-Eurasian food is what I grew up eating as a child.
-Deep in the heart of Singapore, lies a cuisine and not many people have heard of it .. until now!
+Eurasian food is my childhood comfort food.
+I grew up being immersed in my family culture and heritage.
+Deep in the heart of Singapore, lies a cuisine not many people have heard of .. until now!
 Back in the 70s and 80s, Eurasian food was unheard of unless you knew a Eurasian family.
-And I grew fondly to love my childhood comfort food, especially when my mom and relatives took special care to prepare them days in advance for our Christmas and Easter celebrations.
+And I have fond memories especially when my mom and relatives took special care to prepare these food days in advance for our Christmas and Easter celebrations.

 What is Eurasian Food

-Eurasian food is a fusion mix of European and Asian ingredients.
+Eurasian food is the use of mixed European and Asian ingredients to marinate meats for a traditional method of cooking.
 A simple blend of spices used to delicately marinate meats, after which we cook it to perfection, using various cooking methods introduced by the Portuguese.
 As a child, I spent much of my time learning to cook Eurasian food, Cumiria di Kristang .

 Eurasian food is a fusion mix of European and Asian ingredients.